 The Rock House Cave is not a true cave but a large bluff shelter.
 It is located at the end of a short walk, only about .25 miles.

 The shelter contains at least 105 rock art images.
-They believe that the art work is about 1,000 years old but that the shelter has been in use for many thousands of years before that.
+Experts believe some of the rock art is approximately 1,000 years old, although people used the shelter for thousands of years before the images were created.

-Be sure and check to see opening days and hours.
+Be sure and check the restaurant opening days and hours.
 You can call Mather Lodge for more information at: 501-727-5431.

-There are some wonderful picnic areas at Petit Jean!
-My favorites are the ones near the lakes with tables and grills.
-You do not have to reserve a picnic table.
-These are first come, first serve.
+Our favorite picnic areas at Petit Jean are the ones near the lakes.
+They have tables and grills and are first-come first-serve.
 They are well spaced out and almost all in the shade.

 There are also pavilions that can be used for events or large groups.
 However, these must be reserved and there is a charge.